 User`s Imbalance Charge

 The Transporter shall calculate the Imbalance Charge for User for each Gas Day on which that User has Allocated Quantities.
-The Imbalance Charge for each Gas Day in a Gas Month shall be calculated pursuant to the Short-Term GTA or Balancing Agreement.
+The Imbalance Charge for each Gas Day in a Gas Month shall be calculated pursuant to the Short-Term GTA or the Long-Term GTA.

 In case of a positive Transmission Imbalance, Transporter shall notify User on the amount of Imbalance Charge which User shall calculate to Transporter, whereby the Imbalance Charge shall be calculated as follows: